moneybutton/yours-core/README.md

 ```
 npm test
 ```
-To run the server and use the app, first build the files:
+To build the browser bundles:
 ```
 npm run build
 ```
 Then run the server:
 ```
 npm run serve-testnet